Computational thinking: Criticism

 The concept of computational thinking has been criticized as too vague, as it's rarely made clear how it is different from other forms of thought.
 The inclination among computer scientists to force computational solutions upon other fields has been called "computational chauvinism".
-Some computer scientists worry about the promotion of computational thinking as a substitute for a broader computer science education, as computational thinking represents just one small part of the field.
-Others worry that the emphasis on computational thinking encourages computer scientists to think too narrowly about the problems they can solve, thus avoiding the social, ethical and environmental implications of the technology they create.
+Some computer scientists worry about the promotion of CT as a substitute for a broader computer science education, as CT represents just one small part of the field.
+Others worry that the emphasis on CT encourages computer scientists to think too narrowly about the problems they can solve, thus avoiding the social, ethical, and environmental implications of the technology they create.
 In addition, as nearly all CT research is done in the US and Europe, it is not certain how well those educational ideas work in other cultural contexts.

 A 2019 paper argues that the term "computational thinking" (CT) should be used mainly as a shorthand to convey the educational value of computer science, hence the need of teaching it in school.
 The strategic goal is to have computer science recognized in school as an autonomous scientific subject more than trying to identify "body of knowledge" or "assessment methods" for CT.
 Particularly important is to stress the fact that the scientific novelty associated with CT is the shift from the "problem solving" of mathematics to the "having problem solved" of computer science.
 Without the "effective agent", who automatically executes the instructions received to solve the problem, there would be no computer science, but just mathematics.
 Another criticism in the same paper is that focusing on "problem solving" is too narrow, since "solving a problem is just an instance of a situation where one wants to reach a specified goal".
 The paper therefore generalizes the original definitions by Cuny, Snyder, and Wing and Aho as follows: "Computational thinking is the thought processes involved in modeling a situation and specifying the ways an information-processing agent can effectively operate within it to reach an externally specified (set of) goal(s)."